Why buy anything plastic when you can easily achieve these plastic free Christmas decoration ideas yourself?

 By Diane Small

 Oh, the garbage horror of Christmas!
-We generate so much rubbish over the holiday season, it’s genuinely heartbreaking.
+We generate so much rubbish over the holiday season, it’s genuinely heartbreaking, and makes you realise how desperately we need plastic free Christmas decoration ideas!

 First up, there’s food waste.
 In the UK alone, residents will waste 54 million platefuls of food during December, according to the GWP.
 Meanwhile, in America, the amount of trash produced between Thanksgiving and Christmas increases by an estimated 25%—that’s about one million extra tons of garbage each week!